How did you get your start in the golf industry?

-The automatic irrigation system, when that system goes down, it really puts a strain on things.
+The automatic irrigation system, when that system goes down, really puts a strain on things.

 What is your favorite part of the job, least favorite?

-My favorite part of the job is working outdoors, seeing the sunrises, feeling the cool crisp fall air or feeling the rain drops on my face after a hot spell in the summer.
-The least favorite part of this job would by the time away from family during the summer.
+My favorite part of the job is working outdoors, seeing the sunrises, feeling the cool crisp fall air, or feeling the raindrops on my face after a hot spell in the summer.
+The least favorite part of this job would be the time away from family during the summer.
 It takes some mental toughness to make it through a hard summer while other families are vacationing.

 Do you collect anything?
 Hub caps, license plates, signs…

 I collect nothing; I am not one to keep stuff around.
 We typically have a garage sale every few years to purge our ‘junk’.
-Same goes for around the shop, if we aren’t going to use it , we get rid of it.
+The same goes for around the shop, if we aren’t going to use it, we get rid of it.

 What would you do if you won the lottery?